mistervulf/rooftile_counting_tool/README.md

 4. Open the file
 5. Select the directory in which the files have been copied
 6. Press "run file" (F5)
-7. A Window will open up
+7. The graphical user interface will open up

 ## Using the Tool
 1. Press the "Info" Button which will